JioPhone Next smartphone launched, Google says it runs special version of Android

 JioPhone Next comes after JioPhone and JioPhone 2.
 While the JioPhone 1 and the JioPhone 2 were essentially feature phones with some smart features, the JioPhone Next is a full-featured smartphone, complete with the Google Play store.

-"I am pleased to announce that Google and Jio teams have jointly developed a truly breakthrough smartphone JioPhone Next.
-It is a fully-featured smartphone supporting the entire suite of applications from both Google and Jio," said Mukesh Ambani, Chairman, during the 44th Reliance AGM, which is the second consecutive virtual annual general meeting.
+"I am pleased to announce that Google and Jio teams have jointly developed a truly breakthrough smartphone, JioPhone Next.
+It is a fully-featured smartphone supporting the entire suite of applications from both Google and Jio," said Mukesh Ambani, Chairman and Managing Director, Reliance Industries Limited, during the 44th Reliance AGM, which was the second consecutive virtual annual general meeting.

 Jio Phone Next is powered by an optimised version of Android, which has been jointly developed by Reliance Jio and Google.